mylesieong/qrc-decoder/README.md

 Note that the convert.exe(ImageMagick) is proved to be runable at standalone and it only needs the delegates.xml and magic.xml(not necessary) which should be present either in the same folder of convert.exe or in the same folder of where the command is invoke.

 The program will call `lib/convert.exe` and `lib/pingLM.exe` from the java from a batch.
 Make sure these exes are available.

+## Chinese name issue [SOLVED]
+We cannot present chinese from pingLM.exe but on the GUI decode Example exe provided from AMCM, chinese is enabled.
+I studied and found that because pingLM.exe output to concole (using Console.WriteLine method in C#) so that we lose the UTF8 knowledge at this action.
+We solve it by adding Console.encoding = Encoding.UTF8 and problem solved.

+## Java code process.waitFor() hangs
+After we change the pingLM.exe enabling UTF8, we have new problem that process.waitFor() method hangs.
+The solution is posted [here](https://stackoverflow.com/questions/5483830/process-waitfor-never-returns) and we will study.
+The git fix branch is fix_chinese.